jgirstmair/Registration-pipeline/README.md

 - We expect the rigid registration to work perfect.

-- We also noticed that using the nervous system channel performs 100 % correctly for `echniplana` and perfroms at 12/16 on `macrostomum`.
+- We also noticed that using the nervous system channel performs 100 % correctly for `echninoplana` and perfroms at 12/16 on `macrostomum`.
 The fact that the nervous system shows higher intensity in the brain can be used to align the head consistently.